What You Need to Know

 About Wyoming’s Health Insurance Marketplace

-The Open Enrollment Period for 2021 coverage runs from November 1, 2020 to December 15, 2020.
-Coverage begins January 1, 2021.
+The Open Enrollment Period for 2022 coverage runs from November 1, 2021 to January 15, 2022.
+Coverage begins January 1, 2021 if you enroll by the end of December.
 It is important to re-enroll during each open enrollment to avoid a break in coverage.

 If you miss the Open Enrollment Period, you will have to wait for the next year unless you experience a qualifying life event.
 Any event that leaves you uninsured or changes the size of your family (such as loss of a job or insured spouse, marriage, birth, or adoption of a child) triggers a special enrollment period.
 The qualifying life event opens a short window again for you to obtain your insurance.
 This is also known as a Special Enrollment Period.